phalcon/documentation/docs/db-models.md

 ]);
 ```

-!!! warning "NOTE"

-    If you do not use bound parameters in your conditions, PHQL will create a new plan internally, therefore consuming more memory.
+> **NOTE**: If you do not use bound parameters in your conditions, PHQL will create a new plan internally, therefore consuming more memory.
 Using bound parameters is highly recommended!
+ {: .alert .alert-warning }

 ```php
 <?php